flakesw/Flake-and-Weisberg-pinyon-juniper-understory/README.md

 And some other junk associated with RStudio that isn't important.

 Hopefully these scripts are self-explanatory.
-Please
+Please contact me (sflake@gmail.com) with questions.